 Subscriber growth is slowing.
 The global streaming music market added just 12% new subscribers in 2025, down from 18% the previous year, according to industry data.
 That deceleration forces platforms to focus on retention and engagement rather than pure subscriber acquisition.
 AI-powered personalization becomes the stickiness factor that keeps users from churning to competitors.

 The Spotify-OpenAI deal likely centers on conversational music discovery - letting users describe moods, activities, or even abstract concepts to generate playlists.
 Imagine asking "music for debugging code at 2am" or "songs that sound like a rainy Tuesday in November" and getting contextually intelligent results that go beyond simple genre matching.
-That's the kind of experience that Siri or Alexa haven't cracked yet.
+That's the kind of experience that Apple's Siri or Amazon's Alexa haven't cracked yet.